 When many people think of pursuing a career in law, they automatically think about becoming a lawyer.
 Becoming a lawyer can be a long and tedious process.
 Many people are disappointed when they realize they do not wish to commit to this process, but they do still want to pursue a career in law.
 Becoming a paralegal is the perfect solution.
 There are very lenient requirements for becoming a paralegal in Alabama.
-This is great news for individuals who want to start their career quickly.
-Keep reading to find out what you need to know about becoming a paralegal and Alabama paralegal requirements.
+This is great news for individuals who want to start their careers quickly.
+Keep reading to find out what you need to know about becoming a paralegal and the Alabama paralegal requirements.

 Why Should I Become a Paralegal in Alabama?